twofingerrightclick/svdoever.github.io/src/pages/Sitecore_93_SXA.Styleguide_project_installation.md

 date: '2020-05-26'
 spoiler: Mark van Aalst provides a great "no C# code" SXA sample project with the SXA.Styleguide project available on Github.
 In this post I describe how to get this project up and running on your local Sitecore 9.3 installation.
 ---
+*Mark van Aalst provides a great "no C# code" SXA sample project with the SXA.Styleguide project available on Github.
+In this post I describe how to get this project up and running on your local Sitecore 9.3 installation.*

 When you want to install the [SXA.Styleguide](https://github.com/markvanaalst/SXA.Styleguide) by Mark van Aalst, and you don't want to do it using Docker, follow the following steps: